rimeinn/pyrime/README.md

 This project is consist of two parts:

 - A python binding of librime
-- A IME for ptpython
+- An IME for ptpython

 ## Dependence